JGarnica22/PSlab/trackViewer/README.md

 <br/>

 ### BED files:
-BED (Browser Extensible Data) format will be used for data indicating selected regions, such as location of active enhacers or location of differentially methylated regions (DMR).
+BED (Browser Extensible Data) format will be used for data indicating selected regions, such as location of active enhacers or location of differentially methylated regions (DMRs).

 A BED file has the following format: